GoogleCloudPlatform/community/tutorials/serverless-static-ip/index.md

           --egress-settings all \
           --vpc-connector ${VPC_CONNECTOR}

-    Note: The `--egress-settings all` option is what routes  all outbound traffic from the Cloud Function through the VPC connector.
+    The `--egress-settings all` option is what causes all outbound traffic from the Cloud Function to be routed through the VPC connector.

 1. Call the Cloud Function: